 If you're buying from China you should also take into account that your consumer rights are different to when you buy within Europe, and that should something go wrong you're going to find aftersales support more difficult.
 Delivery times will also be longer, though there is usually a free option.

 One major difference between Xiaomi phones and stock Android phones is that they run MIUI, and unless you have one of the International or Global models you'll find Google Play Services are not preinstalled.
 As long as it's a fairly recent device and capable of running MIUI 9, this is easy to solve.
 We've explained how to install Google Play on a Xiaomi phone here.

 An exception here is the Mi A1, which is identical in design and specification to the Mi 5X but runs Android One rather than MIUI.
-Xiaomi has recently announced the Mi 6X (which should be similarly rebranded as the Mi A2), and we'll be adding it to our chart once we have completed our testing.
+Xiaomi has recently announced the Mi 6X (which should be similarly rebranded as the Mi A2 any day now), and we'll be adding it to our chart once we have completed our testing.